-The Cuban government announced in early 2010 that all foreign visitors going into Cuba are required to have a travel insurance policy that covers the entire duration of their trip before they enter the country.
+The Cuban government announced in early 2010 that all foreign visitors going into Cuba must have a travel insurance policy covering the entire duration of their trip before they enter the country.
 I was never once asked to produce my documents upon arrival, although I had a printed copy just in case.
 Regardless, you shouldn’t travel without travel insurance.
-Some policies do not cover Cuba, but World Nomads does.
+Some policies do not cover Cuba, so check the fine print.
 Medical assistance, in particular, can be costly in Cuba.

 Airport Departure Tax